 Factory built with imported Imbel parts on a Metric Entreprise Arms type 3 receiver made of 4140 steel by Entreprise Arms, the FN/FAL Imbel .308 Battle Rifle is refinished n Mil Spec zinc phosphate.
 Other features include: Zero Climb muzzle brake, legal configured pistol grip, bolt hold open on last shot, adjustable gas system and carry handle.

-Advantages: This is a reasonably priced factory built rifle, not a used parts or kit assembly, as some may believe.
-It weighs 9.5 pounds (unloaded, without accessories) and is 43-inches long (including a 21-inch barrel) and, therefore, is suitable for stand or still-hunting for deer and most other big game
+This is a reasonably priced factory built rifle, not a used parts or kit assembly, as some may believe.
+It weighs 9.5 pounds (unloaded, without accessories) and is 43-inches long (including a 21-inch barrel) and, therefore, is suitable for stand or still-hunting for deer and most other big game. —J.H.

 Remington’s first move into the AR market, the R-15 VTR Predator features an ergonomic pistol grip; an 18-inch OD barrel precision-crafted from ChroMoly steel; a collapsible stock; uppers/lowers machined from aluminum forgings for featherweight durability; fore-end tube drilled and tapped for accessory rails.